ramrami/srt-test/README.md

+**NOTE: Push and send what you have after one hour regardless if it is finished**

 https://www.loom.com/share/4df0e37fce374c00bceb56cfdae4958b

 Please use `yarn` to run this projects,I'd recommend using yarn while reading this to install all dependencies while reading